 Table 3 lists totals for each of the four titles.
 The table also lists several "scorekeeping" adjustments of accounts within the four titles, reflecting various expenditures or sources of revenue besides appropriated funds.
 These adjustments affect the total amount appropriated in the bill but are not included in the totals of the individual titles.
-All amounts listed in this report are derived from the reports accompanying H.R.
-2419, H.Rept.
-109-86 and S.Rept.
-109-84.
+Amounts listed in this report are derived from the report of the conference committee on H.R.
+2419 (H.Rept.
+109-275).

 Table 3.
-Energy and Water Development Appropriations Summary(\$ billions)
+Energy and Water Development Appropriations Summary (\$ billions)